jake-te/microfrontend-poc/README.md

 - Add import map swapping example
 - Add static domain
 - Define build process for pulling in team names etc. e.g. hardcoded page endpoints
+- TODO: How can we prevent teams from deploying invalid ingress rules/breaking things?
+These should all be owned by webapps or auto-generated